Insality/asset-store/README.md

 After that, select `Project ▸ Fetch Libraries` to update [library dependencies](https://defold.com/manuals/libraries/#setting-up-library-dependencies).
 This happens automatically whenever you open a project so you will only need to do this if the dependencies change without re-opening the project.

-The Asset Store editor script will be automatically available in the Defold editor menu under `Project ▸ [Asset Store] {Store Name}`.
+The Asset Store editor script will be automatically available in the Defold editor menu under `Project ▸ [Asset Store] Dependencies`.

 ## Usage